Hydro Power and Hydroelectric Power

 It is estimated that hydro power stations called “Hydroelectric Power Plants” are the largest contributor of electricity from renewable sources worldwide and it is estimated that over 15% of the world’s electricity is generated from such hydroelectric schemes.

-Hydro power plants are also termed “Run-of-River” power plants, uses the natural flow and elevation drop of a river to rotate a water wheel or hydro turbine.
+Small scale hydro schemes, also termed “Run-of-River” schemes, use the natural flow and elevation drop of a river down a hill side to rotate a water wheel or hydro turbine.
 A waterwheel design is that of a simple machine that converts one form of kinetic energy, the movement of flowing water into another kind of kinetic energy, the rotation of a shaft.

 Hydro power is produced by simply using a body of moving water to turn a water wheel which is located below a source of flowing water.